Get Help, Give Help

 How to help in your community

 Order takeout or delivery: Order meals from your local restaurants and tip generously!
 (Yes, experts agree that ordering takeout is safe during the outbreak.)
-Here is a guide to restaurants in Grayslake.

 Order a gift card and use it later: This is a great idea to support other businesses as well.
 Hair salons, local shops, tourist attractions and even pet boarding facilities may offer gift cards, so you can show loyalty to local businesses even when you can’t patronize them.